vipin1551/groupdocs-dotnet-annotation-samples/fatfree_dotnetannotation_sample/www/README.md

 * Enter url to installed and configured GroupDocs Annotation for .NET (example: http://plugins-qa.groupdocs.dynabic.com:7878/)
 * Press Integrate button.

 The sample shows how to integrate GroupDocs Annotation for .NET as a jQuery plugin.
-The sample uses template to attach required scripts and run jQuer funtion.
+The sample uses template to attach required scripts and run jQuery funtion.

+The sample works with .NET MVC and WebForms samples.
+To work with WebForms sample - please check "Use Http Handler" checkboks.
+It will add Handler word to requests and will make another type of ajax request.

 ###Created by [Marketplace Team](http://groupdocs.com/marketplace/).